 Another key finding in the report is the worse you perform at university the lower your earning potential will be in the future.

-The report pointed out that “low-ATAR commerce graduates failed 12 per cent of their subjects”, and it was subjects like IT, engineering and science that had the worst dropout rates.
-Conversely, liberal arts students are our most likely to succeed at university.
+An unsurprising finding in the report found “low-ATAR commerce graduates failed 12 per cent of their subjects”, and it was subjects like IT, engineering, commerce and science that had the highest fail rates and lowest average marks of low-ATAR graduates.
+Conversely, low-ATAR students of liberal arts, law, education and nursing are our most likely to succeed at university.’

 The number of students enrolling in university has swelled by more than one-third over the past decade, with more students with lower ATARs and those from diverse backgrounds now attending.
 The increase has had a direct impact on trades-based courses, down 43 per cent in five years.

 COAG talks last week addressed the concern of the critical skills shortages and led to the commissioning of a review of post-secondary school pathways.

 Andrew Norton, Grattan’s higher education program director, said some university graduates were struggling to get jobs, especially if they studied generalist degrees in humanities and science – particularly the case with students with low ATARs.